Ty-Manning/BruteBit/README.md

+# BruteBit

+This script checks a list of wallet addresses against a lookup file to find matches.
+It offers two methods: HASH and BLOOM, depending on your memory availability and lookup file size.

+## Usage

+1. **Prepare Input File:**
-Add a txt file with one address per line, if using ETH addresses then there should not be the 0x prefix.
-Change the address file in the code under main, variable input file.
+   - Create a text file (`addresses.txt`) with one wallet address per line.
+If using ETH addresses, omit the `0x` prefix.

-Change number of threads under the main function under "num_processes" variable.

-If you have a lot of free memory or are using a very small lookup file (less than a million or so addresses) then use the HASH version, this uses a hash table and is more reliable as well as much faster.
+2. **Configure the Script:**
+   - Open the script and locate the `main` function.
+   - Set the `input_file` variable to point to your `addresses.txt` file.

+3. **Adjust Settings:**
+   - In the `main` function, adjust the `num_processes` variable to specify the number of threads (parallel processes) to use.

+4. **Choose Method:**
+   - Decide between HASH and BLOOM methods:
+     - **HASH:** Use for large memory and small lookup files (< 1 million addresses).
+It provides reliable and fast results but may have slower initial indexing.
--Otherwise use the BLOOM version, this uses a bloom filter and may occasionally give false positives and works slightly slower.
+     - **BLOOM:** Use for larger lookup files or limited memory situations.
+It employs a bloom filter and may occasionally produce false positives, running slightly slower.

-NOTE FOR HASH TABLE: The first 10 minutes will be slower.
-I think this is because the entire hash table needs to be indexed as a set.
+## Important Notes

+- **HASH Table Performance:** The script may have slower initial performance (up to 10 minutes) as it indexes the entire hash table.
-DISCLAIMER: This is made as a proof of concept.
-You almost certainly will not find the private key to a wallet.
-If you do, and you use it, that is theft.
-I do not condone theft.
+- **DISCLAIMER:** This script is a proof of concept.
+Finding a private key through this method is highly unlikely and using any discovered private keys without permission is considered theft.